monotone-the-musical/versioner/README.md

  - file-content hash checks ensuring only one physical file is backed up, even if you back-up multiple different filenames with the same content
  - vault-checking performed when restoring files, ensuring you don't restore over another file you haven't yet backed up
- - easy navigation through the "pick" menu, allowing you to choose which file to restore.
+ - easy navigation through the "pick" menu (https://github.com/wong2/pick), allowing you to choose which file to restore.
 Or use the --latest flag to quickly restore to the newest version
  - delete versions of files from the vault at any time with the -d flag
  - see vault contents for specific files or directories, or even the entire vault, through the -l flag
  - each time the vault is updated, the previous version of the vault table-of-contents is itself backed up in the vault.